parsiya/fearless-concurrency/README.md

 const TIME: u32 = 10 * 20 * 30;
 ```

-Naming convetion: All uppercase with underscore between words.
+Naming convention: All uppercase with underscore between words.

 ## Shadowing
 Declare a variable with the same name.
 Interestingly, this can be done in